What To Do About the Upcoming Economic Crash

 Derrick Jensen, What a Way to Go,1h 4 mins

 - If you live in the city and work in a high-tech job, try to either (or both) of prepare to move somewhere more rural when you have to, and prepare yourself to survive in the city.
 In some previous countries' economic collapses (e.g. Argentina), some city people were better off than country people.
 This will only apply to a certain level of collapse, though.
 In a more severe and prolonged collapse, the basic essentials of life will become more and more important.
 That is, water, food, medicine, and defence.
 Generally speaking, rural locations will be a lot better for these.
+See further down the page for more on this subject.

 A city could be defined, almost, as a human ecosystem that grossly exceeds the carrying capacity of its local environment.